 After this incident, to avoid inquisitive crowds, Swamiji set out for the ashram of Maharshi Veda Vyasa in Haridwar.
 One day, on the banks of the river Ganga, the usual crowd of people had gathered to bathe in the sacred water.
 A person afflicted with tuberculosis was also in the crowd, also with the same intent of bathing in the Ganges.

-Despondent after suffering with this disease for a long time, he had come to the holy Kashidham to spend whatever days he had left.
+Despondent after suffering with this disease for a long time, he had come to the holy Kashidham to spend the days he had left.
 Suddenly he started choking and lost consciousness.
-A few people in the crowd tried hard to provide relief in whatever way they could, but it seemed nothing could change the patient’s fate.
-All of a sudden, Trailanga Swami appeared and began to pass his hand soothingly over the man’s chest, and he regained consciousness.
-When he saw the large-statured saint in front of him, he felt a deep awe within, as if he were in front of Lord Shiva Himself.
+A few people in the crowd tried to provide relief in whatever way they could, but it seemed nothing could change the patient’s fate.
+All of a sudden Trailanga Swami appeared and began to pass his hand soothingly over the man’s chest, until he regained consciousness.
+When he saw the tall saint in front of him he felt a deep awe within, as if he were in front of Lord Shiva Himself.

-Falling at the feet of the great saint with tears in his eyes, he began to fervently pray for relief from his disease.
+Falling at the feet of the great saint with tears in his eyes, he began to pray for relief from his disease.
 Swamiji took pity on him.
-He took a lump of Ganges mud in his palm and, after blessing it, he gave the man the lump of mud and told him to swallow it after performing his ablutions in the holy Ganges.
+He took a lump of Ganges mud in his palm and, blessing it, gave it to the man and told him to swallow it after performing his ablutions in the Ganges.
 Then he himself took a dip in the river.
-When the man followed the instructions given by Trailanga Swami, he was immediately freed from the disease.
-The man was a Bengali Brahmin named Sitanath Bandyopadhyay, and for the rest of his life Sitanath worshiped Swamiji with sincere devotion, as if he were worshiping the manifestation of Lord Shiva Himself.
+When the man followed the instructions he was immediately cured of the disease.
+The man was a Bengali Brahmin named Sitanath Bandyopadhyay, and for the rest of his life he worshiped Swamiji with sincere devotion, as if he were worshiping the manifestation of Lord Shiva Himself.

 Once, a man died from a snake bite near Asi Ghat in Kashi.
 According to the traditions of the time, the bodies of people who had died from snake bites were not cremated; instead they were tied to rafts made of banana stalks and set afloat on the river.
 The kith and ki of the young man were making arrangements for this when Swamiji happened to come there and was moved by compassion for the young widow of the deceased.

 Quietly he smeared a little Ganges mud on the bite mark on the body, after which he dived into the river and disappeared.
 No one in the funeral party knew who he was.
-After a short while, the body started showing signs of life, much to the bewilderment and astonishment of everyone assembled.
-The man finally became conscious, and not a little uneasy to find he was tied to a raft.
-His family looked at him with wide eyes in shock and then began to inquire about the reason why he had come back to life.
+After a short while, the body started showing signs of life, much to the astonishment of everyone assembled.
+The man finally became conscious, and was not a little uneasy to find he was tied to a raft.
+His family looked at him, their eyes wide with shock, and then began to inquire about the reason why he had come back to life.
 Finally they found out that it was the divine power of Trailanga Swami that had made the impossible happen.